anton-mcintosh/BoomBot/README.md

 ### I needed a project to refresh my Python skills so I decided to take on the challenge of actually implementing the boom counter with this bot.

 ## Intent:
-### This is just a joke project and only for fun.
+### This project is only for fun.
 I doubt it will be well-received on the Bellingham subreddit.
 I am implementing this project with the following goals in mind:

     1. Brush up on my Python knowledge
     2. Play with Reddit's API